cncf/devstats-helm-example/README.md

 - We are using Grafana 6.1.6, all dashboards, users and datasources are automatically provisioned from JSONs and template files.
 - We're using read-only connection to HA patroni database to take advantage of read-replicas and 3x faster read connections.
 - Grafana is running on plain HTTP and port 3000, ingress controller is responsible for SSL/HTTPS layer.
+- We're using liveness and readiness probles for Grafana instances to allow detecting unhealhty instances and auto-replace by Kubernetes in such cases.

 DNS: